FertileMule/pymunk/README.txt

 Dependencies / Requirements
 ---------------------------

-* python (tested on cpython 2.6, 2.7 and 3.2.
+- python (tested on cpython 2.6, 2.7 and 3.2.
 Also on pypy 1.9)
-* ctypes (included in python 2.5)
-* chipmunk (pymunk ships with a set of chipmunk libraries)
+- chipmunk (pymunk ships with a set of chipmunk libraries)

 * pygame (optional, you need it to run most of the demos)
 * pyglet (optional, you need it to run the moon buggy demo)